The Perfect Itinerary To See Rome In 2 Days

 Continue walking for little under 2 km through the beautiful park to get to Galleria Borghese.
 The beautiful gardens are a good introduction to the museum, one of the finest art collections in the world.

 Only 360 visitors at once are allowed inside Galleria Borghese, so it’s never really crowded.
-Admission is timed and you’ll have to pick a time slot for your visit; buy tickets online beforehand; and keep good timing to be sure to get there in time for your visit – it takes around half hour to walk there from Piazza del Popolo.
+Admission is timed and you’ll have buy tickets online beforehand and select a time slot for your visit.

 You can buy tickets for Galleria Borghese directly on its website.
-If they are sold out, you may want to opt for a guided tour which, though more expensive, has more availability.
+If they are sold out, you may want to opt for a guided tour which, though more expensive, normally has more availability.

 Day two